alexfisher03/ufacm_dbworkshop/README.md

 # UF ACM - DB Workshop

 Fall 2025 UF ACM Database Workshop skeleton.
+Complete reference version
-Complete reference version, for the skeleton version used during the workshop, go to the `demo` branch.
+    > for the skeleton version used during the workshop, go to the `demo` branch.

 > Prerequisites